-A French major requires a semester of residence in a French-speaking country.
+A French and Francophone studies major requires a study away experience in a French-speaking country.
 The department of French and Francophone Studies recommends study abroad as well for those doing a French minor.
 With prior approval from the department chair, up to two courses from a semester study away program may be counted toward the French major or minor if they are at the level of courses taken on campus toward a French major or minor.
 All additional courses necessary to meet departmental graduation requirements must be taken on campus.
-Before studying abroad students should have completed a French course at the 300 level.
+Before studying abroad students should usually have completed a French course at the 300 level.

 The French House

-The French House is the center of the department of French and Francophone Studies’ social and cultural activities.
-Students have the opportunity to live in the Macalester French House where residents benefit from daily conversation and interaction with native French graduate assistants and other students of French (both to improve oral proficiency in French and to develop increased understanding of culture and society in France and other French-speaking countries).
+The Macalester French House is the center of the Department of French and Francophone Studies' social and cultural activities.
+Students have the opportunity to live in the French House where residents benefit from daily conversation and interaction with native French-speaking graduate assistants and other students of French (both to improve oral proficiency in French and to develop increased understanding of culture and society in France and other French-speaking countries).
 The residents of the French House commit to speak only French while in the house, and to participate in department activities.

-Students can fill the Macalester College language requirement in this department in one of the following ways: 1) A score of 620 or higher on the SAT II test, with listening component, upon entrance to the program; 2) A score of 4–5 on the Advanced Placement Test in French language or literature offered through high schools; 3) A score of 5–6–7 on the International Baccalaureate French B exam (Higher level); 4) Successful completion of Macalester’s French 204.
+Students can satisfy the Macalester College language requirement in French in one of the following ways: 1) A score of 620 or higher on the SAT II test, with listening component, upon entrance to the program; 2) A score of 4-5 on the Advanced Placement Test in French language or literature offered through high schools; 3) A score of 5-6-7 on the International Baccalaureate French B exam (Higher level); 4) Successful completion of Macalester's French 204.

 Advanced Placement and International Baccalaureate